EfficiencyJunky/eec-for-squarespace/README.md

 **COOKIE VALUE EXAMPLE**
 <script>
 {
-	'abc123' : { // the key corresponds with the `sku` of one of the variants added to cart 'pid': string, // the productId
+	'abc123' : { // this key is set to the `sku` of one of the variants that's been added to cart 'pid': string, // the productId
 		'cat': string, // the productCategory
-		'unl': true/false, // the variant's `unlimited` value 'qty': integer // the variant's `qtyInStock` value 'sal': true/false // the variant's `onSale` value
+		'unl': true/false, // the variant's `unlimited` value -- helps calculate dimension6
+		'qty': integer // the variant's `qtyInStock` value -- helps calculate dimension6 'sal': true/false // the variant's `onSale` value -- helps calculate dimension7
 	}
 }
 </script>